 The Lake Logan Legacy Society recognizes individuals who have made a bequest for Lake Logan in their estate planning.
 If you have provided for Lake Logan in your will or trust or created a life-income gift, we wish to show our gratitude and invite you to be recognized as a member of the Lake Logan Legacy Society.
 Your recognition encourages others to consider Lake Logan in their estate planning.
-Please contact Michelle Robinson for more information.
+Please contact Lauri SoJourner for more information.

 WHAT IS BEQUEST?